bata24/gef/docs/FAQ.md

 # About the Host Environment

 ## Does GEF work properly on operating systems other than Ubuntu?
-Yes, it likely works well on most standard Linux distributions.
+Yes, it generally works on most standard Linux distributions; however, not every command is validated on every distribution.

 I have used it on Debian, and some users are running it on Arch Linux.
 It also seems to be working fine on WSL2 (Ubuntu) so far.